Gotcha: Adaptive concurrency clutch is built and deliberately deferred¶

 clutch.recommend_workers() is never called and asyncio.gather

 is never used to run multiple rules concurrently.
+The methods are

-- Before selecting the next rule, ask the clutch how many workers the current category supports
+- Before selecting the next rule, ask the clutch how many workers the current category supports.

 - If >1, use

-asyncio.gatherto process multiple rules from that category concurrently - Respect resource conflict constraints from the TaskGraph (rules that touch the same files can't run in parallel)
+asyncio.gatherto process multiple rules from that category concurrently. - Respect resource conflict constraints from the TaskGraph (rules that touch the same files can't run in parallel).

 Environment¶